phiwen96/ph/README.md

 ```

-# ✨Phan✨
+# ✨Ph.Language✨
 ## _"A simple, yet a powerful programming language aimed against code repetition"_

-Phan is a new programming language developed by Philip Wenkel.
+Ph.Language is a new programming language developed by Philip Wenkel.
 It is a simple, yet efficient, programming language written in the high performance language C++.
 It makes a great antidote for text repetition, whether it is for coding or really anything else.
 It also makes it much easier to create template files or folder structures for your projects, which drastically improves your production time and prevents you from making simple errors.
 I bet that, if you are like most people, creating a new project can really take time and effort.
 Probably you have some prepared base project structure which you pretty much copy-paste to the new one and just rename everything to fit your current project name.
-Enough of words, lets look at an example of how to use phan to simplify code repetition in c++.
-Then, we will look at how to use phan as a tool when writing a simple document.
+Enough of words, lets look at an example of how to use Ph.Language to simplify code repetition in c++.
+Then, we will look at how to use Ph.Language as a tool when writing a simple document.
 Last but not least, we will see how it can also be used with files and folders.

 ```c++
 export module Ph.Concepts;